 The Lido di Menaggio with its beautiful beach with a spectacular view of the lake, awaits you for a day of complete relaxation.
 In addition to the beach, the lido has a 25-meter-long swimming pool and a paddling pool for children.
 The town also has several public beaches.

 Menaggio is an ideal place to rent a motor boat or a kayak.
 Those who come with their own boat can dock at a convenient tourist pier and visit the town.
-The AC boat company organizes guided kayak tours from Menaggio to the picturesque fishing village of Nobiallo and from there to the beautiful villa la Gaeta, a residence in the form of a medieval-Renaissance castle.
+Guided kayak tours are organized from Menaggio to the picturesque fishing village of Nobiallo and from there to the beautiful villa la Gaeta, a residence in the form of a medieval-Renaissance castle.
 Here some scenes of the 007 series “Casino Royale” were shot.

 Try eating a dish of polenta on the balcony of the Rifugio Menaggio while enjoying the spectacular view of Lake Como.
 The refuge, which is located on the southern slopes of Monte Grona at a height of 1400 m, can be reached from Breglia in approx. 1.45.
 Avoid walking up during the hottest hours of the day!
 From the refuge you can reach the Alpine farm houses of Rescanscia and Nesdale, where you can buy local cheese during the summer months.

 By bike you can follow the route that leads from Menaggio to the Northern end of the lake following the disused segments of the former state road 340 and the new cycle and pedestrian paths along the lake.
 The itinerary is a succession of rocky promontories, inlets, fishing villages, beaches and sites of historical and artistic interest.
 Some small stretches are to be covered paying attention as in promiscuity with the vehicular traffic of the state road.
 For families we recommend the cycle / pedestrian path from Dongo to Gravedona or the one from Domaso to Sorico.